sakaal/service_infra_ansible/README.md

       This allows redeploying several times, if necessary, while manually adjusting the configuration.

-1. Review the changes to the target inventory and the host variables.
+1. Review the changes to the target inventory and to the host variables.

 1. Manually push the target inventory changes to the main repository.